augupta/React/README.md

 Grouping by file type

 # Building The App
+1 npm init react-app customizing-example   (the correct command to build a starter React app to work off of.)
+OR
+create-react-app customizing-example   (What is create-react-app?
+It’s an npm package used to build a boilerplate React app.)

-1 npm init react-app customizing-example   OR create-react-app customizing-example 2 Inspecting the src folder of the starter app, it looks like this: src/
+2 Inspecting the src folder of the starter app, it looks like this: src/
     App.js